Rob Manfred believes MLB's enforcement on sticky substances has 'gone very well' - News Break

 Rob Manfred believes MLB's enforcement on sticky substances has 'gone very well'

-All the sports news from Chicago, including the Bear, Cubs, White Sox and more.https://www.audacy.com/670thescore
+All the sports news from Philadelphia, including Eagles, Phillies, 76ers and more.https://www.audacy.com/94wip